Tangerino/wimd.doc/README.md

 </pre>

 ## The back end database
-The back end database for WIMD.IO is MariaDB server.
+The back end database for WIMD.IO is MariaDB server.<br>
 The database schema consists of many tables, no triggers not storage procedures.
 The main tables in the system are:<br>
 <b>Sensor</b><br>
 The <code>sensor</code> table holds the basic system element, a sensor.<br>